Becquerelia/merca-app/README.md

 Mini catalog of chocolate products from Mercadona available for consult in web and mobile version.

-You can visit it at: XXX
+You can visit it at: https://mercadona-choco.netlify.app

 ## Description: